HKUDS/MMSSL/README.md

 <h1> Citing </h1>

-If you find this work is helpful to your research, please kindely consider cite our paper:
+If you find this work helpful to your research, please kindly consider citing our paper.

 ```